Building Global Fitness - Guided learning/training

 Key elements of the course

-Global People@Work is a unique learning and development programme, aligned with the GPP and taught by intercultural experts from the University of Warwick.
+Global People@Work is a unique learning and development programme, designed to support the development of Global Fitness.
+It is aligned with the global fitness indicator tool, the GF-DP, and taught by intercultural experts from the University of Warwick.
 The blended course comprises 3 modules:

 Impact of culture on:

 - Headquarter/local office interaction